Timeline

 During team meetings with product managers, affinity mapping has been incredibly useful for organizing ideas gathered from our research, as well as client feedback.
 For example, we use sticky notes to capture insights from different sources, then rearrange them into sections.
 This method helps us identify key features and ultimately develop a feature list.

-Through detailed feature mapping, Daisy (our Product Manager), Ivy, and I collaborated on developing user flows and wireframes.
+Daisy (our Product Manager), Ivy, and I collaborated on developing feature map, user flows and wireframes.
 For each feature, we carefully considered the user journey, streamlining the process to include only the essential steps.
 Below are examples of the user flows and wireframes we created.

 UI Kit